Shruder Recycling Machine To Fight Off Plastic Pollution ⚙️

 Before we continue with the blog, have you heard of Waster’s partnership with Greenfleet?
 If not, read all about it here and find out how little it costs to get carbon neutral waste services.

 With that being said, we now take a look at the latest news on Shruder.
-Don’t worry, it is quite good news.
+Don’t worry, it is quite a good news, too.
 Louise Hardman, along with Plastic Collective, has been granted 2.49 million dollars to further boost the already extensive work that they do to fight off the plastic waste phenomenon we experience today.
 Furthermore, the granted money will be used to help in upgrading the Shruder recycling machine.

 “The entire plan was to provide these recycling units to every single island in the Asia-Pacific region,” as stated by Ms Hardman.

 “There are over 4,000 islands out of 55,000 that are inhabited in this region, and if you add up the number of people on those islands, there are 370 million people.”

 “Plus there’s the remote and regional communities within Australia that need support.”